Cassim Chilumpha: Career

-Chilumpha is currently one of only five Senior Counsel in Malawi, a standard used to denote excellence in legal advocacy, comparable to King's Counsel in the United Kingdom.
+Chilumpha is currently one of only five Senior Counsels in Malawi, a standard used to denote excellence in legal advocacy, comparable to King's Counsel in the United Kingdom.
 At the Polytechnic of the University of Malawi, he rose to the ranks of Head of Business Administration, Dean of Faculty of Commerce, and Associate Professor of Commercial Law.
 He entered the political arena in the 1980s.
 He was Minister of Defence, Education, and Justice and Attorney General in the last administration.
 He is also Minister responsible for water.
 A member of the United Democratic Front (UDF), he served as a Minister in the administration of President Bakili Muluzi from March 1994 to 2000, then from 2003 to 2004, and again from 2004 to 2006 under President Bingu wa Mutharika.
 He has served as Minister for the following (in this order): Defence, Education, Justice, Finance, Education, Statutory Corporations and Water.
 He was the minister of finance from 1997 to 2000.
 As part of the UDF ticket, he was Mutharika's running mate in the May 2004 presidential election and accordingly became Vice-President on 16 June 2004.

 On 9 February 2006, President Mutharika sacked Chilumpha from his post as Vice-President, accusing him of attempting to run a parallel government and claiming that he had attacked the government and seriously undermined its integrity.
 On 10 February, however, a high court granted an injunction to prevent Chilumpha's dismissal until the Constitutional Court could decide on whether parliamentary approval was necessary for the vice-president to be dismissed.

 Chilumpha was arrested at his home on 28 April 2006 for alleged treason and was transferred to custody in the capital, Lilongwe.
 Chilumpha was accused of conspiring with Yusuf Matumula and Rashid Nembo to have Mutharika assassinated.
 Chilumpha's lawyer said that he was seeking bail for his client, and the UDF described the arrest as political persecution.